Mormon studies

 Mormon studies is the interdisciplinary academic study of the beliefs, practices, history and culture of individuals and denominations belonging to the Latter Day Saint movement, a religious movement associated with the Book of Mormon, though not all churches and members of the Latter Day Saint movement identify with the terms Mormon or Mormonism.
 Denominations of the Latter Day Saint movement include the Church of Jesus Christ of Latter-day Saints (LDS Church), by far the largest, as well as the Community of Christ (CoC) and other smaller groups, include some categorized under the umbrella term Mormon fundamentalism.

 Before 1903, writings about Mormons were mostly orthodox documentary histories or anti-Mormon material.
 The first dissertations on Mormons, published in the 1900s, had a naturalistic style that approached Mormon history from economic, psychological, and philosophical theories.
 While their position within Mormon studies is debated, Mormon apologetics have a tradition dating back to Parley P. Pratt's response to an anti-Mormon book in 1838.

 The amount of scholarship in Mormon studies increased after World War II.
-From 1972–1982, while Leonard Arrington was a Church Historian in the history department, the LDS Church Archives were open to Mormon and non-Mormon researchers.
+From 1972 to 1982, while Leonard Arrington was a Church Historian in the history department, the LDS Church Archives were open to Mormon and non-Mormon researchers.
 Researchers wrote detached accounts for Mormon intellectuals in the "New Mormon history" style.
 Many new publications started to publish history in this style, including Dialogue: A Journal of Mormon Thought, BYU Studies Quarterly, and Exponent II.
 Some general authorities in the church did not like the New Mormon history style, and Arrington and his remaining staff were transferred to Brigham Young University (BYU) in 1982, where they worked in the Joseph Fielding Smith Institute for Church History.
 The institute continued to support scholarship in Mormon history until 2005, when the institute closed and employees transferred to the LDS Church Office Building.

 In the late 1980s and 1990s, several other incidents made BYU faculty reluctant to voice unorthodox ideas about church history.
 Around 1990, BYU professors were asked not to contribute to Dialogue or Sunstone.
 Two historians were excommunicated in 1993, probably for their published unorthodox views.
 BYU Studies and other LDS church-sponsored publishers published more "faithful" scholarship at this time.
 Presses outside of Utah started to publish more books in Mormon studies.